the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // [{ fullName: 'Sarah Finnley', isDeveloper: false }]
 ~~~~~~~

-Last, take the following task and try to solve it yourself.
+Take the following task and try to solve it yourself.
 If you have difficulties to get to a solution, do not worry and check out the solition below.
 Task: You have an array of persons whereas each person has a `fullName` and a `yearBirth` as key/value properties.
 Based on today's year, calculate each person's age in a loop statement and add it as additional property to each person.
 Now try it yourself first before checking the following solution:

 {title="index.js",lang="javascript"}
 ~~~~~~~